Skip to main content

 number

 Credits consumed by this run.
-The amount reflects your account tier’s pricing and any markup applied.
+The amount reflects your tier’s pricing and any markup applied.
 A value of 0 means the run consumed a trial grant rather than deducting from your credit balance.

 ms